KBryan/Web3-Gaming-Unity/README.md

 TODO : Insert Video Building out simple Endless Runner in Unity3D with NFT as character

 Thanks for following this intro tutorial to building decentralised games using the ChainSafe gaming SDK.
-We will be continuing the tutorials series.
+We will be continuing this tutorials series.
 So please follow and subscribe to this following series.